EurovisionworldEurovisionworld

 • Best Composition: Ditonellapaiga

-Carlo Conti announced that he will not be returning as Host & Artistic Director after doing so for two years.
+Carlo Conti announced that he will not be returning as Host and Artistic Director after doing so for two years.
 Conti revealed on stage tonight that Italian television presenter Stefano De Martino will succeed him for the 2027 edition of Festival di Sanremo in both roles.

 On that note...ci vediamo il prossimo anno, Sanremo!